 No matter the size of your business, you must comply with PCI standards.
 They are put in place to ensure all companies maintain a secure environment to take credit card transactions reducing the risk of fraud.
 Here at Stax, we ensure that you are PCI compliant within 30 days of signing up with us (at no cost to you).
 We believe that it is our job to ensure your business is as secure as possible.

 Related Content: PCI Compliance: How Stax Protects Your Business

 How Much Customer Support Will I Be Able to Access?

 Customer support and service varies from business to business.
 Some businesses are only available via phone or email only.
 This is a common issue for business owners trying to obtain quick customer support for a payment processing issue.
 Not being able to collect payments for a few hours or a day could be crippling to a business who is counting on that revenue generation.

-The time it takes for a merchant who accepts a credit card payment until the funds are deposited into the merchant’s bank account can vary depending on the type of merchant account the business owner uses.
-A payment can take anywhere from 24 hours or up to three days to process and reflect in a merchant’s bank account.
+The time it takes for a business that accepts a credit card payment until the funds are deposited into the businesses’ bank account can vary depending on the type of merchant account the business owner uses.
+Payment can take anywhere from 24 hours or up to three days to process and reflect in a business’s bank account.
 The reason for this time is because the transaction process goes through a number of steps to get from one bank account to another.

-The payment processor is a service that communicates transaction information between the merchant, the issuing bank, and the acquiring bank.
+A payment processor communicates transaction information between the business, the issuing bank, and the acquiring bank.
 A payment gateway is primarily used as a tool for e-commerce or card-not-present transactions.
 In other words, it is essentially a point of sale terminal for online transactions.
-Another way they differ is that the payment processor enables the transaction, whereas the payment gateway communicates the approval or the decline of the transaction between the merchant and the buyer.
+Another way they differ is that the payment processor enables the transaction, whereas the payment gateway communicates the approval or the decline of the transaction between the business and the buyer.